GeekyAnts/vue-native-router/examples/example-2-drawer-navigator-usage/README.md

-## Vue Native Router example 2: DrawerNavigator usage
+## Vue Native Router example 2: `createDrawerNavigator` usage

-This project contains a simple example of how to use the `DrawerNavigator` component with Vue Native.
+This project contains a simple example of how to use `createDrawerNavigator` for drawer navigation in Vue Native.
 It acts as a reference for the Vue Native documentation on [navigation](https://vue-native.io/docs/vue-native-router.html).

 This is an Expo based example, but you can use the code just as easily with pure React Native.